mapreader4/CS180-Project-5/README.md

 <br>
 public static StudentList readFromFile() - reads from the binary file to return the StudentList object
 <br>
-public boolean exists(Course course) - checks whether the specific student passed is contained in the student list
+public boolean exists(Student student) - checks whether the specific student passed is contained in the student list
 <br>
 public boolean add(Student student) - adds a student to the student list, checks whether student has been added or already existed
 <br>